srobotta/moodle-database-presets/README.md

 The database UI is multi-language capable like any other component in Moodle.
 The templates themselves are not language capable.
-Whatever you type in the templates, or values that are entered in the database, are returned as they are.
+Whatever you type in the templates, or values that are entered in the database, remain as they have been provided.
 However, there is a solution at least for the templates itself.
-Details are in the preset "Sign up for a project".
+Details are in the preset "Sign up for a project", where the labels in the template are dynamically changed depending on the user language.

 ## Other resources